top of page

 Instructions for Core Walkers:

-• Please bring Aseema (tobacco) for the walk, a reusable water bottle and feast bundle (plate, bowl, cutlery, cup).
+• Please bring Asemma (tobacco) for the walk, a reusable water bottle and feast bundle (plate, bowl, cutlery, cup).

 • You are welcome to wear ceremonial regalia.